mahmoudparsian/data-algorithms-with-spark/code/README.md

-This directory contains all of the chapter codes for Data Algorithms with Spark.
+This directory contains all of the chapter codes for "Data Algorithms with Spark".

 * Chapter 02: Transformations in Action
 * Chapter 04: Reductions in Spark